rkiel/npm-power-config/README.md

 }
 ```

-### Reserved words
+### Using reserved words as data fields

-In some cases, you might want to define a field name that is a reserved word used by `power-config`.
+You might want to define a data field that is the same name as one of the field names used in the `power-config` API.
 For example, you might want to define a field called `type`.
-Since `power-config` already uses that, you must wrap the field name with a leading and a trailing underscore.
+To do that, you must wrap the field name with a leading and a trailing underscore.

 ```json
 {